An Art Therapist shares 3 helpful ways to talk to your kids about their artwork.

 It begins in preschool, and sometimes sooner.
 Your child brings home artwork.
 It might be a finger painting, a scribble on paper, or something made out of clay.
 They are often very excited for you to see what they made.

-As a San Diego Child Therapy Specialist and Art Therapist parents sometimes ask me how to talk to their kids about their artwork.
+As a San Diego Child Therapy Specialist and Art Therapist in San Marcos, parents sometimes ask me how to talk to their kids about their artwork.
 There are ways we talk to our children in general that can increase their desire to share with us, and we can also diminish that desire.
 The same holds true about talking to them about their artwork.

 The most common question